 Hoist by His Own Petard: Turrell uses the Criticís own footage as evidence against him while speaking to Congress in Part 1.
 Subverted in that Congress doesn't care about Turrell's charges.

 Critic telling Ma-Ti that he has been useful and he needs to see it.
-This coming from the guy who Word Of God only wanted to be loved throughout his life, and adamantly refuses to see that he was even when his creator is telling him so.
+This coming from the guy who only wanted to be loved throughout his life, and adamantly refuses to see that he was even when his creator is telling him so.

 Kubrick Stare: The Cinema Snob gives several of these, particularly in scenes when he is with Christopher Clod.
 Once he becomes Darth Snob, he does this pretty much constantly, as it is the only way his eyes can be seen behind the "sunglasses" in his helmet.